mglt/lecture-ipsec/prez/ipsec-slides.md

 * Key Exchange protocol to configure / manage the data plan
 * Exchange traffic through the data plan

-While they have different usage both protocols can likely be interchanged:
+While they have different usages both protocols can likely be interchanged:
 * TLS can perform mutual authentication
 * IPsec can also leave one peer unauthenticated